 Day 2 in the All Children – All Families training series covers the essential steps all agencies need to take in order to create welcoming environments for LGBT prospective parents.
 In this module, trainers will offer concrete suggestions on creating LGBT friendly agency communications, while giving extra attention to helping agencies develop specialized parent recruitment strategies for this population.
 In this session trainers also will provide specific, practical suggestions for how to conduct non-biased, LGBT-competent home assessments and how professionals can confidently engage in discussions with children about being placed in LGBT-headed families.
 This session will conclude with helping agencies navigate challenges and pitfalls in the process of matching LGBT parents with children awaiting families.

-Participants will know concrete steps they can take to create affirming environments for LGBT foster and adoptive parents.
+- Participants will know concrete steps they can take to create affirming environments for LGBT foster and adoptive parents.

 - Participants will feel prepared to adapt their parent recruitment practices to be more inclusive of LGBT families.

 - Participants will understand the value of actively engaging their local community as partners in finding and supporting an expanded pool of qualified, loving foster and adoptive homes for children who need them.

-grounded in a solid understanding of the realities and experiences affecting
+- Participants will develop comfort and competency in assessing LGBT prospective parents utilizing criteria that are warranted, appropriate, and grounded in a solid understanding of the realities and experiences affecting LGBT families.

-Participants will increase their capacity to present LGBT parents to children in a strengths-based and age-appropriate manner and to help children manage any
+- Participants will increase their capacity to present LGBT parents to children in a strengths-based and age-appropriate manner and to help children manage any

 - questions and challenges that arise from being a part of an LGBT family.